ShermanDevers/Portfolio/README.md

 # Portfolio
-## This is a repository of all of my Python Projects
+## This is a repository of all of my projects

 **Some of the projects I've done:**